cameraui/docs/admin/users.md

 There are three roles:

-- **User.** Day-to-day access: live view, recordings, Camview, and their own account settings.
+- **User.** Day-to-day access: the camera list, live view, recordings, Camview, and their own account settings.
+The Cameras page opens as a plain list to tap through to any camera; discovery, adding cameras, and camera settings stay with admins.
 - **Admin.** Everything a user can do, plus managing cameras, plugins, automations, users, and all server settings.
 - **Master.** The main account.
 The same as an admin, plus it can reset the server.
 It can't be deleted, and its role can't be changed, not even by itself.
 Only the master can edit its own username, password and avatar; other admins get an error if they try.